hobg0blin/digital_oracle/README.md

 #  Digital Oracle
 ## A meditation on computer as querent and reader

 Digital Oracle is two things: a char-rn-based oracle deck generator and a terminal-based tarot reading script.
-It uses sentiment analysis on an RNN-generated tarot deck (in JSON format) to determine an action for your computer to take - either starting a currently inactive process, if the reading is determined to be positive, or killing an existing process if the reading is determined to be negative.
+It uses sentiment analysis on an RNN-generated tarot deck (in JSON format) to determine an action for your computer to take - either running the start command and ‘cherishing’ an existing process, or killing an existing process if the reading is determined to be negative.

 ## Getting started